Andy Cohen Will Shoot ‘Watch What Happens Live’ From His Home In Response To Coronavirus

-Andy Cohen has joined the many other late-night hosts on TV in announcing that he will no longer produce episodes of Watch What Happens Live in a studio.
+Andy Cohen has joined many other late night TV hosts by announcing that he will no longer produce episodes of his show, Watch What Happens Live, in a studio.
 According to Variety, the host and creator of the show announced on Friday that he plans to tape episodes in his apartment in New York City instead.

-The first episode of Cohen’s new, more stripped down version of the show will air on Sunday, and will feature Jerry O’Connell as well as Real Housewives of Atlanta star Nene Leakes and Real Housewives of New York star Romona Singer.
+The first episode of Cohen’s new, more stripped down version of the show will air on Sunday, and will feature Jerry O’Connell, as well as Real Housewives of Atlanta star NeNe Leakes and Real Housewives of New York star Ramona Singer.

 “Our show is arguably the most lo-tech show in late night in its current form.
 So the idea of taking it down even further a few notches is just ironic and hilarious,” Cohen told Variety.